 According to a report by Gartner, Louis Vuitton boasts a very sophisticated brand zone feature on WeChat.
 The brand zone is a WeChat function that allows labels to have a ‘micro homepage with a comprehensive listing of information and content.
 When searching Louis Vuitton on WeChat, the brand zone homepage will be the first result to appear, linking to commerce, account, live chat customer service, and even seasonal features like Chinese New Year Stickers.
 This system allows consumers to access brand content easily and keep up to date.

 Louis Vuitton has remained cautious with its distribution rights, and this vigilance has benefited the brand in the long run.
 Eventually, if a luxury house expands excessively, it might result in affecting negatively the brand’s overall status and value.
-Despite the fact that brands can now reach more potential consumers than ever, all the appeal of buying luxury brands is all about its exclusivity, as a matter of fact, no one wants to invest in easily available luxury items.
+Despite the fact that brands can now reach more potential consumers than ever, the appeal of buying luxury brands is all about their exclusivity, as a matter of fact, no one wants to invest in easily available luxury items.
 Louis Vuitton fans and consumers know that the brand doesn’t have sales for department stores.
 Because of this, Louis Vuitton keeps their production and pricing in check, therefore, always maintaining its high-end appeal.

 5. LV China Stays on Top of Trends